 Good-quality needles must always be used.
-A bent needle must not be straightened, but must always be replaced.
+A bent needle must not be straightened but must always be replaced.
 If a needle breaks during injection, it must be removed immediately.
-If it is not possible to remove the needle, or in case of doubt, the pig must immediately be marked and permanently tagged.
+If it is not possible to remove the needle, or in case of doubt, this must be recorded and reported when registering the animal for slaughter.
+During transport, the animal(s) in question must be clearly marked on the back and around the area where the needle is expected to be.